tanghao-xiaomi/docs/en/device_dev_guide/connection/bluetooth/Bluetooth_Overview.md

 ### 1. Bluetooth Application Development

-Third‑party application developers can use the OpenVela QuickApp Feature, a set of C++ APIs built on the QuickJS engine, to access system Bluetooth capabilities.
+Third‑party application developers can use the openvela QuickApp Feature, a set of C++ APIs built on the QuickJS engine, to access system Bluetooth capabilities.
 For more details, see [Bluetooth API](https://doc.quickapp.cn/features/system/bluetooth.html).

 Additionally, the Bluetooth Framework provides NDK interfaces to access all Bluetooth system capabilities.
 Refer to the headers in `framework/include` for more information.